arselt/arseltcom/posts/hello-world.md

 ![My Photo profile in Glass](/static/img/photo-blog.png "Discover my photography on Glass")

 Photography has always been more than just a hobby for me—it's a way of capturing moments, emotions, and the beauty of the world around us.
-From vast landscapes to intimate portraits, I find inspiration in the details that often go unnoticed.
+From vast landscapes to dynamic cityscapes, I find inspiration in the details that often go unnoticed.

 I particularly enjoy working with natural light, as it adds a genuine and timeless quality to my images.
 Editing is also a crucial part of my process—using tools like Lightroom and Photoshop, I enhance the colors and details while staying true to the original essence of the shot.